janneengestoft/birc-project/README.md

 - `data`: stores *small* (tens of megabases) data files you want to keep .
 - `docs`: stores text files explaining how you set up your project and analyzes.
+- `binder`: stores an `environment.yml` files documenting your conda environment used in the project.
 - `sandbox`: stores experiments that are not yet part of your project workflow.
 - `scripts`: stores Python scripts that that produces intermediate and final results.
 - `steps`: stores intermediary files ("steps" on the way to final results).